postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 HNSW indexes are a bit more complicated.
 It is essentially a graph with edges linked by proximity in vector space.
 For more information you can check out this [write-up](https://www.pinecone.io/learn/series/faiss/hnsw/).

 HNSW indexes typically have better and faster recall but require more compute when adding new vectors.
-That being said, we recommend using HNSW indexes for most use cases.
+That being said, we recommend using HNSW indexes for most use cases where writes are less frequent than reads.

 !!! generic